bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[TemplateParamsTest.razor](../../../samples/tests/razor/TemplateParams1Test.razor)]

-The example passes a inline Razor template to the <xref:Bunit.TestContext.Render(RenderFragment)> method.
+The example passes a inline Razor template to the <xref:Bunit.TestContext.Render(Microsoft.AspNetCore.Components.RenderFragment)> method.
 The child template content, some HTML markup, is just passed like normal in Razor code.

 **NOTE:** Before the .NET 6 version of the Blazor compiler, this example does not work.

 ***